Last Updated on January 28, 2023 by Lori Geurin

 - Do not eat: Fasting is not an excuse to binge eat or overeat.
-Eating too much food will negate the health benefits of fasting and can lead to weight gain.
+Overeating food will negate the health benefits of fasting and can lead to weight gain.

 - Do not drink alcohol: Alcohol is empty calories that can sabotage your weight-loss efforts.
-Drinking while fasting can also lead to dehydration and may impair your judgment, which could lead to making poor food choices.
+Drinking while fasting can also lead to dehydration and impair your judgment, leading to poor food choices.

 - Do not exercise excessively: High-intensity exercise can break down muscle tissue and should be avoided while fasting. moderate exercise is fine, but you should not try to push your body to its limits while fasting.

 - Do not add cream to your coffee or tea: Adding cream to your coffee or tea will break your fast.
 This is called dirty fasting.
 If you want to add flavor to your coffee or tea, wait until your fast is over.